If you haven't read Part 1 of our birth story, you can read it here.

 By the end of the week, I had an appointment with the doctor to take my catheter out.
 The plan was to give me the afternoon to pee and if not I would go back in for another full catheter.
 I can happily say that that afternoon I peed on my own, thank you Jesus!
 But was then diagnosed with an infection and would be on antibiotics for the next 2 weeks.

 My birth story may not have panned out exactly how I hoped.
 Yes, I wanted an un-medicated water-birth with a midwife, but that’s not how it was supposed to go for me.
 Instead, I ended up with the complete opposite, but I am so thankful for it!

 Perfect Baby - Perfect End Result!

 Millie arrived into this world either way as a happy, healthy baby, and that is all that matters.
 Even though I endured unfortunate complications after the birth, I am thankful for the story I was given.
 I hope this can encourage other women to have an open mind about their birth plan and give them the freedom to make decisions that make their labor and delivery the most enjoyable experience for them!

-Abby is a first time Mom, and an amazing team member of Baja Baby.
-She lives in Colorado with her husband Alex, their beautiful new baby girl Amelia Grace and Maple the dog.
-If you would like to try Baja Baby products for free, just click on this link!
+Abby is a Mom and an amazing team member of Baja Baby.
+She lives in Colorado with her husband Alex, their beautiful daughter Amelia Grace, baby boy Amos Lee and Maple the dog.

 You can find Abby on Instagram by clicking here.